Descriptive mitogenomics

 • Indels: numerous, mostly in hypervariable regions (HV1-15)

 Comment: RNR1 exhibits numerous hypervariable regions of varying length.
-Due to the occurrence of indels, these regions cannot be relaibly aligned and therefore must be excluded from phylogenetic analyses.
-Note that the sequences of Aix galericulata (GenBank accession number KF437906) are quite different from the remaining sequences and need to be verified.
+Due to the occurrence of indels, these regions cannot be reliably aligned and therefore must be excluded from phylogenetic analyses.
+The sequences of Aix galericulata (GenBank accession number KF437906) are quite different from the remaining sequences and need to be verified.

 RNR2